Kukuza/sargo-interface/CONTRIBUTING.md

 We commit to acting and interacting in ways that promote a welcome, healthy community.
 We are open to constructive feedback that adds value to the overall community.

 ## Getting Help
-Join our [Discord community](https://discord.gg/85d6NCXzyM) if you need help getting set up or show us some love on [Twitter].
+Join our [Discord community](https://discord.gg/85d6NCXzyM) if you need help getting set up or show us some love on [Twitter](https://twitter.com/KukuzaDAO).

 ### Resources
 - [Conventional Commits](https://conventionalcommits.org) for commit guidelines.